Together We're Stronger

 Our story is rooted in resilience, awareness, and a determination to turn hardship into hope — building a community that informs, supports, and advocates for everyone affected by traumatic brain injury and related conditions.

-Our Director's & Secretary
+Our Director's & CEO

 Jennifer Coates

-Co Founder & Secretary
+Co Founder & CEO

-Director
+Clinical Director

 Our Ambassadors